 Under MHSWR law, you should record and review assessments annually and after significant events.
 Like, after near-misses or using new equipment.

 The more effort you put into the managing process, the higher the benefits for your business.

 No matter what industry your business falls under, aim to create a safe and healthy workplace.
-And watch these long-term benefits strengthen your injury prevention methods.
+Watch these long-term benefits strengthen your injury prevention methods.

 Health and safety training, business policies, and work procedures can reinforce your legal compliance but also employee wellbeing.

-If your employees feel safe at work, they’ll exude increased productivity, respect, and loyalty towards your business.
+If your employees feel safe at work, they’ll exude increased productivity, respect, and loyalty toward your business.
 They’ll feel confident and equipped with the right knowledge, training, and tools for their construction tasks.

 Health and safety in construction are more than about minimising slips and trips.
-If it’s done right, you can attract a wide berth of talent and qualified workers, whilst increasing employee retention simultaneously.
+If done right, you can attract a wide berth of talented and qualified workers, whilst increasing employee retention simultaneously.

 Book 25+ professional services in less than 30 seconds!